tjmisko/tjmisko.github.io/_about/what-i-do.md

 ---
 ## My Mission

-I am passionate about building systems within which data and technology can be used to help people answer questions and make better decisions.
+What do we know?
+How do we know what we know?
+How do we fit that knowledge into what we already profess to know?
+How do we deploy that knowledge in accordance with our values?
+I'm passionate about building systems within which data and technology can be used to help people answer questions like these to make better decisions.

 ## My Approach
 I strongly believe that there is no one discipline to deploy when working at the interface between people and technology.
 I strive to bring data science, software engineering, economics, philosophy, cognitive science, and good old-fashioned empathy for humans together when developing systems and solutions.